-The conductance oscillations in Fig.~\ref{fig:SIG0vsB} can be understood as follows.
-Let us consider the case shown in Fig.~\ref{fig:SIG0vsB}(d).
-As the magnetic field approaches $0.2$ meV, the energy of the local band minimum near the top of the potential barrier approaches $\mu - V(0)$, allowing electrons to tunnel through and open the conduction channel.
-Fig.~\ref{fig:Illustration_Fabry_Perot} shows the local dispersion at different positions $x$, where the potential is $V(x)$.
-The chemical potential $\mu$ (red dashed line) intersects the local dispersions at two Fermi points ($N_F=2$) far from the barrier and at four Fermi points ($N_F=4$) near the barrier center due to the hump in the middle of the dispersion.
-This creates a central region of length $2x_e$ with $N_F=4$.
-Electrons incident from the outer ($N_F=2$) region can be scattered at the interface ($\pm x_e$) into the two additional Fermi points that exist inside the central region (labeled $\pm k_{Fi}$).
-Electrons transmitted into the central region can interfere due to partial reflections at the two interfaces, forming a Fabry-Pérot-type cavity.
-Constructive interference -- and hence maximum transmission -- occurs when the phase accumulated in a round trip satisfies the condition:
+In this regime, the chemical potential $\mu$ intersects the local dispersion at two Fermi points ($N_F=2$) far from the barrier and at four Fermi points ($N_F=4$) near the barrier center, thereby creating a central region of length $2x_e$.
+Electrons transmitted into this region can populate the inner modes with Fermi wave vectors $\pm k_{Fi}$ and undergo multiple reflections between the two interfaces at $\pm x_e$, forming an effective Fabry--P\'erot cavity.
+Constructive interference -- and hence maximum transmission -- occurs when the accumulated phase satisfies

-Here we clarify again that $\pm k_{Fi}$ represent the Fermi wave vectors corresponding to the inner two Fermi points within the $N_F=4$ region.
-With increasing magnetic field, both $x_e$ and $k_{Fi}$ vary, causing the condition for maximum transmission to be periodically fulfilled, which results in oscillations of the conductance with magnetic field.
+where $\pm k_{Fi}$ denote the inner two Fermi wave vectors within the $N_F=4$ region.
+As the magnetic field increases, both $x_e$ and $k_{Fi}$ vary, so the resonance condition is satisfied repeatedly.
+This gives rise to the oscillatory conductance as a function of magnetic field.

-In Fig.~\ref{fig:SIFittingBn}(a), we plot the phase $\phi(\tilde{B})=\int_{-x_e}^{x_e} k_{Fi}\left(x\right)dx$ modulo $\pi$ as a function of $\tilde{B}$.
-The minima of $\phi(\tilde{B})$ determine the values $B_n$ at which the condition for maximum transmission in Eq.~(\ref{SI:FPphase}) is satisfied.
+In Fig.~\ref{fig:SIFittingBn}(a), we plot the phase $\phi(B)=\int_{-x_e}^{x_e} k_{Fi}\left(x\right)dx$ modulo $\pi$ as a function of $B$.
+The minima of $\phi(B)$ determine the values $\tilde{B}_n$ at which the condition for maximum transmission in Eq.~(\ref{SI:FPphase}) is satisfied.
 In Fig.~\ref{fig:SIFittingBn}(b), we compare these $\tilde{B}_n$ with the magnetic fields at which the conductance reaches its maximum, extracted from Fig.~\ref{fig:SIG0vsB}(d).
 As shown, the two sets of values agree very well.
-In Fig.~\ref{fig:SIG0vsB}(a), since the channel opens at $B < B_c$, the number of Fermi points far from the central region is four, no Fabry-Pérot-type cavity is formed, and therefore no conductance oscillations occur.
+In Fig.~\ref{fig:SIG0vsB}(a), since the channel opens at $B < B_c$, the number of Fermi points far from the central region is four, no Fabry--P\'erot-type cavity is formed, and therefore no conductance oscillations occur.